cockroachdb/docs/v20.2/partial-indexes.md

 - They contain fewer rows than full indexes, making them less expensive to create and store on a cluster.
 - Read queries on rows included in a partial index only scan the rows in the partial index.
 This contrasts with queries on columns in full indexes, which must scan all rows in the indexed column.
-- Write queries on rows implied by a partial index only modify rows in the partial index.
-This contrasts with write queries on columns in full indexes, which must modify the larger set of rows that make up a full-column index.
+- Write queries on tables with a partial index only perform an index write when the rows inserted satisfy the partial index predicate.
+This contrasts with write queries on tables with full indexes, which incur the overhead of a full index write when the rows inserted modify an indexed column.

+{{site.data.alerts.callout_info}}
+When a query on a table with a partial index has a filter expression, the [cost-based optimizer](cost-based-optimizer.html) attempts to prove that the filter implies the partial index predicate.
+It is not guaranteed that the optimizer can prove the implication of arbitrarily complex expressions.
+Although unlikely, it is possible that a filter implies a predicate, but the optimizer cannot prove the implication.
+{{site.data.alerts.end}}

 ## Creation